dusk196/ultimate-frontend-seed/README.md

 ---- | -------
-`gulp` | Since no gulp task is mentioned, by default it performs a production build of the entire application `gulp build` | Performs a build of the entire application in production mode `gulp dev` | Performs a build of the entire application in developement mode `gulp watch` | Looks for changes in the entire source code to build & refresh the browser in real-time `gulp clean` | Delete all the files & folders in the output directory `dist` `gulp html` | Performs a build of all the `HTML` files available; ignores if none `gulp css` | Performs a build of all the `CSS` files available; ignores if none `gulp sass` | Performs a build of all the `SCSS` files available; ignores if none `gulp js` | Performs a build of all the `JS` files available (in production mode); ignores if none `gulp ts` | Performs a build of all the `TS` files available (in production mode); ignores if none `gulp jsdev` | Performs a build of all the `JS` files available (in developement mode); ignores if none
+`gulp` | Since no gulp task is mentioned, by default it performs a production build of the entire application `gulp build` | Performs a build of the entire application in production mode `gulp build --production=true` | Performs a build of the entire application in production mode with named chunks `gulp dev` | Performs a build of the entire application in developement mode `gulp watch` | Looks for changes in the entire source code to build & refresh the browser in real-time `gulp clean` | Delete all the files & folders in the output directory `dist` `gulp html` | Performs a build of all the `HTML` files available; ignores if none `gulp css` | Performs a build of all the `CSS` files available; ignores if none `gulp sass` | Performs a build of all the `SCSS` files available; ignores if none `gulp less` | Performs a build of all the `LESS` files available; ignores if none `gulp js` | Performs a build of all the `JS` files available (in production mode); ignores if none `gulp ts` | Performs a build of all the `TS` files available (in production mode); ignores if none `gulp jsdev` | Performs a build of all the `JS` files available (in developement mode); ignores if none